MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 This version of the unified labeling client and scanner provides the following fixes and improvements:

 - Enhanced support for the [PFileSupportedExtensions](clientv2-admin-guide-customizations.md#pfilesupportedextension) advanced setting, to add the ability to protect only Office file types and PDF files, without configuring one specific value.
-- Fixed an issue where a watermark may not be reflected correctly when a label is changed.
+- Fixed an issue where a watermark was reflected correctly when a label is changed.
-- Fixed  an issue where Office apps may behave unexpectedly if the [`color`](clientv2-admin-guide-customizations.md#specify-a-color-for-the-label) value for a label has an invalid value.
+- Fixed  an issue where Office apps behaved unexpectedly if the [`color`](clientv2-admin-guide-customizations.md#specify-a-color-for-the-label) value for a label has an invalid value.
-- Fixed an issue where selecting permissions via the File Explorer **Classify and protect** option may remove email addresses from the defined permissions if multiple email addresses include an apostrophe (**'**).
+- Fixed an issue where selecting permissions via the File Explorer **Classify and protect** option removes email addresses from the defined permissions if multiple email addresses include an apostrophe (**'**).
-- Fixed an issue where the auto-labeling custom text tooltip configured may not display as expected in case of an AsyncPolicy applied.
+- Fixed an issue where the auto-labeling custom text tooltip configured did not display as expected in case of an AsyncPolicy applied.
-- Fixed an issue when [pop-ups in Outlook](clientv2-admin-guide-customizations.md#implement-pop-up-messages-in-outlook-that-warn-justify-or-block-emails-being-sent) may behave unexpectedly when attaching an email to another, newly encrypted email.
+- Fixed an issue when [pop-ups in Outlook](clientv2-admin-guide-customizations.md#implement-pop-up-messages-in-outlook-that-warn-justify-or-block-emails-being-sent) behaved unexpectedly when attaching an email to another, newly encrypted email.
 - Fixed an issue where an AIP-related error appeared after a child label is added and scoped to *Groups & Sites*.
-- Fixed an issue where the **Delete Label** icon may not appear in the Outlook classification bar when mandatory labeling is enabled across Office, [but not in Outlook](clientv2-admin-guide-customizations.md#exempt-outlook-messages-from-mandatory-labeling).
+- Fixed an issue where the **Delete Label** icon did not appear in the Outlook classification bar when mandatory labeling is enabled across Office, [but not in Outlook](clientv2-admin-guide-customizations.md#exempt-outlook-messages-from-mandatory-labeling).
-- Fixed an issue where Excel may not close completely when both the AIP add-in and other add-ins are running.
+- Fixed an issue where Excel did not close completely when both the AIP add-in and other add-ins are running.
-- Fixed an issue where Outlook may fail to send a message with embedded images in rich-text with rules for [pop-ups in Outlook](clientv2-admin-guide-customizations.md#implement-pop-up-messages-in-outlook-that-warn-justify-or-block-emails-being-sent) configured.
+- Fixed an issue where Outlook failed to send a message with embedded images in rich-text with rules for [pop-ups in Outlook](clientv2-admin-guide-customizations.md#implement-pop-up-messages-in-outlook-that-warn-justify-or-block-emails-being-sent) configured.
-- Fixed an issue where the AIP add-in may fail to load in Office apps with language related errors.
+- Fixed an issue where the AIP add-in failed to load in Office apps with language related errors.
 - Fixed an issue to prevent errors from occurring when removing protection from a PST file with special characters.
 - Fixed an issue where extra draft emails were kept while working with Outlook in [Online mode](https://support.microsoft.com/en-us/office/switch-from-working-offline-to-online-2460e4a8-16c7-47fc-b204-b1549275aac9).
 - Fixed an issue where popup messages were displayed, prompting users to save changes even when no changes were made, when working with Outlook in [Online mode](https://support.microsoft.com/en-us/office/switch-from-working-offline-to-online-2460e4a8-16c7-47fc-b204-b1549275aac9).